-We provide an online modern slavery training module which is mandatory for completion annually by relevant employees across our SBFE organisation, including in our leadership, procurement, supply chain, people and culture, and legal teams.
-We continually review the training and those who are required to complete it.
+We provide an online modern slavery e-learning module which is mandatory for completion on a regular basis by relevant employees across our SBFE organisation, including in our leadership, procurement, quality, people and culture, and legal teams.
+We review the training annually, as well as those who are required to complete it.
 Our aim in delivering this training is to ensure a strong understanding across key business areas of our zero-tolerance approach to modern slavery and human trafficking within our supply chains.
-In 2023, the training was targeted at those employees most directly involved in making purchasing decisions or carrying out actions where there is the highest risk of modern slavery issues within our supply chains.
+The training is targeted at those employees most directly involved in making purchasing decisions or carrying out actions where there is the highest risk of modern slavery issues within our supply chains.
 We recognise the complex nature of modern slavery and based on the positive feedback from employees who have completed the module, we know the training has been effective and has increased awareness of the risks within our business and wider FMCG industry.

+In addition, information on modern slavery and human trafficking (and SBFE's zero tolerance approach to it) is shared with all employees in writing every year.
 A short online video is also available for all employees to raise awareness of modern slavery across our SBFE organization and remind employees of the watch outs of modern slavery and human trafficking.